RankSys/RankSys/README.md

 }
 ~~~

-In our implementation, we consider an abstract class `PermutationReranker` that, rather than returning a `Recommendation` object, returns the permutation that results from the re-ranking.
+We provide an abstract class `PermutationReranker` that, rather than returning a `Recommendation` object, returns the permutation that results from the re-ranking.
 The purpose of this `PermutationReranker` is to have a more compact representation of re-rankings.
 By saving only the permutation that defines the recommendation, we can efficiently store in disk or keep in memory many re-rankings of a single recommendation baseline.
 As a direct instantiable implementation of this `PermutationReranker`, we include a `RandomReranker` which returns randomly generated permutations.
 Re-ranking strategies based on direct re-scoring of a recommender's output also implement directly this interface.
 Re-ranking methods based on greedy selection extend the abstract class `GreedyReranker`, which performs a greedy selection based on an objective function that is updated after each step of the selection.
 Since most of our greedy re-ranking algorithms are themselves based on a linear combination of the original recommender's scores and some novelty component, we provide an abstract `LambdaReranker` class that performs a normalized linear combination of the original scoring and the novelty component.

 ### Item Novelty Metrics and Re-Ranking Strategies

-The user-side metrics defined in Chapter 4 of the thesis - with the exception of EILD - are implemented in package `es.uam.eps.ir.ranksys.diversity.itemnovelty`.
+The user-side metrics defined in (Vargas and Castells 2011) and in Chapter 4 of (Vargas 2015) - with the exception of EILD - are implemented in package `es.uam.eps.ir.ranksys.diversity.itemnovelty`.
 This package includes a generic `ItemNovelty` interface for personalized novelty models, which is the base for the abstract `ItemNoveltyMetric` class for metrics and the abstract `ItemNoveltyReranker` class for direct re-ranking strategies:
 ~~~
 public abstract class ItemNovelty<U, I> extends PersonalizableModel<U> {